ClosingBracket/osv/libc/README.md

 All C++ (`*.cc/*.hh`) files under `libc/` have been natively implemented in OSv.
 Also all FORTIFY functions for glibc compatibility (files ending with `_chk.c`) have also been implemented natively.

-Following libc modules have been natively implemented in OSv as C++ files and in no way originate from musl:
+Following libc modules have been natively implemented in OSv as C++ files and do NOT originate from musl:
 * ldso (dynamic linker)
 * malloc
 * mman